Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

   };
 ```

-from the activitycontent.js do the following amendments:
+from the `activitycontent.js` do the following ammendments:

-remove the following code
+Remove the following code:
 ```sh
 import { DateTime } from 'luxon';
 ```
-and replace with
+and replace with:

 ```sh
 import { format_datetime, time_ago } from '../lib/DateTimeFormats';
 ```

-and change the following code
+and change the following code:
 ```
   <div className="created_at" title={props.activity.created_at}>
   <span className='ago'>{format_time_created_at(props.activity.created_at)}</span>
 ```
-with the following
+to the following:

 ```
 <div className="created_at" title={format_datetime(props.activity.created_at)}>
 <span className='ago'>{time_ago(props.activity.created_at)}</span>
 ```

-remove also this portion of the code
+Also remove this portion of the code:
 ```sh
  const format_time_created_at = (value) => {
     // format: 2050-11-20 18:32:47 +0000